This article is all about the perfect Washington DC 4 day itinerary for any time of the year.

 The National Archives Museum

-The National Archives Museum holds the Constitution, the Declaration of Independence, and the Bill of Rights, along with historically significant artifacts and displays.
+The National Archives Museum is home to the Constitution, the Declaration of Independence, and the Bill of Rights, along with tons of the United States most prized historical artifacts.

-Time: 1 to 1.5 hours to see the historic documents and exhibits.
+Time Estimate: 1 to 1.5 hours to see the historic documents and exhibits.
 This does not factor in time in line to go through security.
-Walk through at your own pace, there are no set tours.
+Explore at your own pace since there are no set tours.

 Museums at the National Mall

-There are 11 museums in total around the National Mall, so it is easy to spend half a day, or a full day, exploring them.
+There are 11 museums in total around the National Mall, so it is easy to spend half a day or a full day exploring the amazing exhibits in each one.

 Here is a list of museums around the green of the National Mall: